What is Smart Planning?

 How are they being consulted on the reforms?

-Will planning applications be approved more quickly?
+Will planning applications be assessed more quickly?

 Will the Smart Planning changes affect my current planning application?